InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - CMP API v2.md

 ### From where will the API retrieve the TC string?

 See the ‘How should the transparency & consent string be stored?’ section in the ‘Transparency & Consent String and Global Vendor List Format’ spec which describes where CMPs must store the transparency & consent string.

-#### How will the API prioritize the service-specific and the global configurations?

-The service-specific TC String will override the global TC String, if it is being used.
-The prioritization between these two scenarios is as specified in the policy FAQ.

 ## Major Changes from 1.1